nastacio/nastacio.github.io/_posts/2024-06-10-eng-prompt-eng.md

 After all, not even all examples in the world fully cover every possible function signature or CLI command, so you have to look at [RAG patterns (Retrieval-Augmented Generation](https://research.ibm.com/blog/retrieval-augmented-generation-RAG)) to inject that knowledge into each prompt, which in turn means you will need a database, a query engine, and some time fine-tuning those augmentations to each prompt sent to the AI model.

-And if you are serious about using that fine-tuned model augmented with an RAG system, you will need to develop a [Machine Learning Pipeline](https://www.ibm.com/topics/machine-learning-pipeline) around that solution.
+And if you are serious about using that fine-tuned model augmented with a RAG system, you will need to develop a [Machine Learning Pipeline](https://www.ibm.com/topics/machine-learning-pipeline) around that solution.
 While designing that pipeline, you must decide on metrics to track the model performance, methods to collect those metrics, create processes for responding to feedback, and more processes for rolling out updates.

 If that is not enough, you may also need to experiment with [alternative fine-tuning methods](https://x.com/akshay_pachaar/status/1799781859750240545) to decide on the best approach for your effort.